 If you’ve been putting off having new windows and doors installed in your San Diego home until this year, you are in luck!
-Starting on January 1, 2023, new federal tax credits went into effect that allow homeowners to receive money back on the purchase of energy-efficient home upgrades, such as new windows and doors.
+Starting on January 1, 2023, new federal tax credits went into effect that allow homeowners to receive a tax credit for the purchase of energy-efficient home upgrades, such as new windows and doors.

 The Inflation Reduction Act of 2022, which was signed into law by the president on August 16, 2022, includes various tax credits for home improvements that positively affect a home’s energy efficiency.
-Among the home improvements outlined in the Act that qualify for the credit are the installation of new, Energy Star-certified windows and doors.
+Among the home improvements outlined in the Act that qualify for the credit are the installation of approved windows and doors.

 Homeowners can currently claim up to $600 back on the cost of new windows, and $250 per door (up to $500).
 This means you can receive up to $1,100 dollars in the form of tax credits!

 Please keep in mind that this is a tax credit, as opposed to a tax deduction—and that’s a good thing!
-A tax deduction only reduces your taxable income, while a tax credit reduces your tax bill or increases the amount of your tax refund.
+A tax deduction only reduces your taxable income, while a tax credit reduces your tax bill.

 What Windows and Doors Qualify for the Tax Credit?